pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         keys or signatures from DSA certificate authorities.
 DSA is a deprecated algorithm and should not be used.

-    Deserialize an OpenSSH certificate (specified in `PROTOCOL.certkeys`_) to an instance of :class:`SSHCertificate`.
-If you only need the public key you can parse it out of the certificate using :func:`load_ssh_public_key`.
+    Deserialize an OpenSSH encoded identity to an instance of :class:`SSHCertificate` or the appropriate public key type.
+    Parsing a certificate does not verify anything.
+It is up to the caller to perform any necessary verification.

-    :param data: The OpenSSH encoded key data.
+    :param data: The OpenSSH encoded data.
     :type data: bytes

-    :returns: :class:`SSHCertificate`
+    :returns: :class:`SSHCertificate` or one of
+        :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey`,
+        :class:`~cryptography.hazmat.primitives.asymmetric.dsa.DSAPublicKey`,
+        :class:`~cryptography.hazmat.primitives.asymmetric.ec.EllipticCurvePublicKey`
+        , or
+        :class:`~cryptography.hazmat.primitives.asymmetric.ed25519.Ed25519PublicKey`.

-    :raises ValueError: If the OpenSSH data could not be properly decoded or if the certificate is not in the proper format.
+    :raises ValueError: If the OpenSSH data could not be properly decoded.

-    :raises cryptography.exceptions.UnsupportedAlgorithm: If the serialized
+    :raises cryptography.exceptions.UnsupportedAlgorithm: If the data contains
-        certificate is of a type that is not supported.
+        a public key type that is not supported.

 .. class:: SSHCertificate